 Holographic Remoting Player

 Holographic Remoting for HoloLens 2 is a major version change.
-Host applications for HoloLens 1 must use NuGet package version 1.x.x and host applications for HoloLens 2 must use 2.x.x.
-This implies that host applications written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
+Remote applications for HoloLens (1st gen) must use NuGet package version 1.x.x and remote applications for HoloLens 2 must use 2.x.x.
+This implies that remote applications written for HoloLens 2 are not compatible with HoloLens (1st gen) and vice versa.

 The Holographic Remoting Player is a companion app that connects to PC apps and games that support Holographic Remoting.
 Holographic Remoting streams holographic content from a PC to your Microsoft HoloLens in real-time, using a Wi-Fi connection.